datacarpentry/semester-biology/exercises/Database-control-adding-records-SQL.md

 language: SQL
 ---

-Add the following note to the `FieldNotes` table in the Portal database for the date `04`/`01`/`1963`:
+Add the following note to the `field_notes` table in the Portal database for the date `04`/`01`/`1963`:

 `"Just completed the April 1963 census of the site.
 The region is teeming